-Don Davies is the Member of Parliament for Vancouver Kingsway and the Leader of the New Democratic Party of Canada.
-As part of his leadership portfolio, he also serves as the NDP’s Critic for Finance, Industry and Jobs, and Intergovernmental Affairs.
+He recently served as the interim Leader of the New Democratic Party of Canada.
+Currently, he is the NDP's Parliamentary Leader and Whip.
+He also serves as the Critic for Finance, Industry and Jobs, Defence, Natural Resources, and Northern and Atlantic Economic Development.

 Don has been a very active parliamentarian and a hard-working local representative.